71 Percent of Android Phones On Major US Carriers Have Out of Date Security Patches

 I guess I'm a bad consumer, using a four year old phone.

-Flaw of the Android Ecosystem (Score:2)
+Flaw of the Android Ecosystem (Score:3)